Data Quality & Governance

 Encryption trade-offs

 Encrypting fields with Shield Platform Encryption disables certain features: sorting, filtering in some contexts, formula field references, and deterministic functions.
-A CTA must carefully select which fields to encrypt based on sensitivity classification, not encrypt everything “just in case.”
+Select which fields to encrypt based on sensitivity classification, not on a blanket “encrypt everything” approach.

 Data Quality Metrics Dashboard